 - 2 packs (200 grams each) of “hard” Ladyfingers – I’m using the (imported) “Danesita” brand from World Market.

-- grated zest of 2 fresh organic lemons (or just one if it’s really large) – wash thoroughly.
+- grated zest of 1-2 fresh organic lemons (one is enough it’s a really large lemon) – wash thoroughly.

 I never took the time, but I’d say that the whole preparation takes about 40-50 minutes.

 - mix the egg yolks and the sugar with an electric hand mixer until the mixture is nice and foamy

 - slowly add about half of the Mascarpone, one or two tablespoons at a time, and thoroughly blend it into the yolk/sugar mixture, using a low speed setting of the mixer

 - add the grated lemon zest

 - again slowly, add the rest of the Mascarpone, blending the mixture carefully each time.
 Aim for a smooth consistency that is not too fluid and runny, but not too stiff either.
 You want to spread that stuff onto the Ladyfingers after they’ve been soaked in espresso and brandy – if it is too stiff and won’t spread smoothly you’re in trouble!
 It is possible and may be necessary to “adjust” the mixture with another egg yolk if it’s too stiff.
 If it’s a bit too runny don’t worry, just let it sit longer, the Ladyfingers will usually take care of it (see below). 🙂

 - mix the Espresso and Brandy in a flat dish.